muratk5n/thirdwave/en/tweets/2022/week26.md

 ---

-This guy is sucking his own cock.
-He thinks he is the shit..
 Are you the Magister Equitum over there bitch?

 NBC: "[Judge] Alito [said] that the Justices who previously backed 'Roe' were wrong"